-Qualification to Apply: To apply for the race each year, applicants must have completed an official 50 mile race within a 13-hour time limit.
-A 100K or a 100 mile race within the race finishing time also serves as an acceptable qualification.
-The results of the qualification must be verifiable on Ultrasignup or annotated on an official web site of the race used for qualification.
+Qualification to Apply: To apply, in the 2 year period prior to the race, applicants must have completed an official 50 mile race under 13 hours or a 100K or a 100 mile race within the official allotted time.
+The results of the qualification must be verifiable on Ultrasignup or in some other manner.

 As a requisite for participation, entrants are required to volunteer 6-hours towards trail maintenance, or volunteer work at any running or community service event.
-This requirement must be completed and certified to the Race Director by mail or email to sandiego100rd@gmail.com once the service is completed.
+To verify completion of this, simply e-mail the race and let us know what you did to satisfy the requirement.
+If you have pictures, please include them.